paypal/paypal-checkout-components/docs/button.md

 			]
 		},

-		// Automatically execute the payment on paypal.com when the buyer clicks 'Pay Now'
+		// Automatically execute/complete the payment on paypal.com when the buyer clicks 'Pay Now', rather than only
+		// authorizing the payment.

-		payNow: true,
+		autoExecute: true,

 		// Pass a function to be called when the customer completes the payment